Lightning Strikes Twice (album)

-Lightning Strikes Twice is the seventh studio album by American southern rock band Molly Hatchet, released in 1989 (see 1989 in music).
+Lightning Strikes Twice is the seventh studio album by American southern rock band Molly Hatchet, released in 1989.
 This was the band's first album not released on Epic Records, and their first one with guitarist Bobby Ingram, replacing founding member Dave Hlubek.
 Although the album did not enter the Billboard charts, it included their last charting single to date "There Goes the Neighborhood".
 Lightning Strikes Twice would also be the band's last album before their temporary breakup in 1990 and the last one to feature vocalist Danny Joe Brown, guitarist Duane Roland, bassist Riff West and drummer Bruce Crump.